Outside the EU

 Exporting and importing services

 As a general rule, the place of execution for providing data is the place where the registered office or permanent premises of the company availing itself of the service is located, failing which it is the place where he lives or has his usual place of residence.
 In the event that a service is provided, the obligation to pay tax arises at the time of sale, unless otherwise provided for.
-The price for performance is the tax basis.
+The consideration paid for the supply is the tax basis.

 In terms of cross-border services, the Hungarian Trade Licensing Office can issue a licence for company exports.

-Statistics on trade with countries outside the European Union are based on the records (Extrastat) prepared by the Customs and Finance Guard as part of its Customs procedures.
+Statistics on trade with countries outside the European Union are based on the records (Extrastat) prepared by the Customs Authority as part of its Customs procedures.
 However, as of 2009, statistical data is collected directly.

 Hungarian organisations that offer services to foreigners or take advantage of services from foreigners are obliged to provide data on external trade of services.
 Company data is collected quarterly and annually.
 In order to facilitate the provision of data on external trade of services, the Central Statistical Office operates a user-friendly electronic data collection system.